 Implication Yes/No Will further decisions be required by another committee/full authority?
-Yes, goes to the full NPA in May and July Does the proposal raise any Resource implications?
+Yes, the full NPA in July will receive a further paper as detailed in para 5.1 Does the proposal raise any Resource implications?
 See 4 above How does the proposal represent Value for Money?
 The PMP is the key mechanism for bringing together a wide range of partners to deliver against the purposes of the National Park.
 Are there any Social Value implications arising from the proposal?
 None Have you taken regard of the South Downs National Park Authority's equality duty as contained within the Equality Act 2010?
 Yes.
 The emerging outcomes and priority programmes have no direct equalities implications.
 The inclusion of health and wellbeing and activities in relation to affordable housing and volunteering will contribute to providing access and engagement for all groups.
 Projects and activities arising from delivery of the PMP will be subject to equality impact assessments at the appropriate time Are there any Human Rights implications arising from the proposal?
-No Are there any Crime & Disorder implications arising from the proposal?
-None Are there any Health & Safety implications arising None from the proposal?
-Are there any Data Protection implications?
-None Are there any Sustainability implications based on the 5 principles set out in the SDNPA Sustainability Strategy: An environmental and sustainability assessment is being prepared - this will be an update of the assessment for the original PMP in 2013
+No Are there any Crime & None

+Disorder implications arising from the proposal?
+Are there any Health & Safety implications arising from the proposal?
+None Are there any Data Protection implications?
+None Are there any Sustainability implications based on the 5 principles set out in the SDNPA Sustainability Strategy?
+An environmental and sustainability assessment is being prepared - this will be an update of the assessment for the original PMP in 2013